 When it comes to contact centers, they are always a blink away from a change–a change that might occur due to a shift in technology or customer needs.
 These changes can significantly impact the overall functioning of the contact centers.

-As we discuss contemporary contact centers, we must consider the future.
+As we discuss contemporary contact centers and its future, we must consider the future.
 What will be the changes faced by the contact centers?
 How would customers prefer to interact with the contact centers?
 How will technologies like cloud computing, AI, automation and APIs impact the ultimate customer experience?

 Are contact centers going away in 2027?

-Let’s understand the trends that will reshape the future of contact centers.
+Let’s understand the cloud contact center future trends that will reshape the future of contact centers.

 1. Customer Service will be the Key Differentiator.